 Fees: Students who drop all of their classes by the second week of instruction will receive a 100% refund of fees.
 However, students will not receive a refund of fees if they drop only some of their classes.

-SUMMER ENROLLMENT: Students enrolled in courses in the Summer term must abide by the withdrawal deadlines posted by College of Continuing Education and Community Service (CCECS).
+SUMMER ENROLLMENT: Students enrolled in courses in the Summer term must abide by the withdrawal deadlines posted by Center for Community Engagement (CCE), formerly CCECS.
 Withdrawal and refund deadlines vary during the Summer and can be looked up for each individual course/CRN on the CCECS website.

 3. If I plan not to attend, will my classes be dropped for me automatically?